ch-stark/clusterpermissionblog/clusterpermission.md

 # How ClusterPermission is evolving in RHACM

 Managing Kubernetes across many clusters can quickly get complicated.
 Red Hat Advanced Cluster Management (RHACM) makes this easier by giving you one central place to control everything.
-A key part of this control, and one that's getting even more powerful, is the **ClusterPermission** resource.
+A key part of this control is the **ClusterPermission** resource.
+You can fine its upstream repository [here](https://github.com/stolostron/cluster-permission)

 With recent improvements and its growing use in core RHACM feature  ClusterPermission is becoming essential for managing **Role-Based Access Control (RBAC)** across multiple clusters.